 "People would talk.
 Two unmarried people taking an overnight trip.
 Not really the way it's done in Carbon Creek."

 "But a mated couple?"
 He noticed she blushed again at his choice of adjectives.
 "That would be the way it is done?"

 She nodded.
 "But there are lots of women in the city too, Mestral.
 Younger than I am."
 She looked down.
 "Prettier than I am."

 "I did not stay for them."
 He realized as she looked up at him and smiled happily that this time he had said the right thing.
 "There are many ways we are different, Maggie.
 There are things that you will have to know about Vulcans...about me."

 She grinned.
 "Well, it's not as if we're getting married tomorrow, mister.
 I expect you to do some courting if you want to win me."

 "Wooing.
 Elaborate gestures designed to make me select you for my mate."

-He realized she was making fun of the way he spoke.
-Decided that he didn't mind.
+He realized she was making fun of the way he spoke but decided that he did not mind.
 "I do not know how to woo."

 "Ask your friend Billy.
 He's got plenty of experience."
-She touched his ears, smiled as he shuddered.
+She touched his ears and smiled as he shuddered.
 "So you'll stay here?
 In Carbon Creek?"